Pottifar/calendar/README.md

     MySQL Server
     Any browser (Google Chrome recommended)

-Inside the backend folder, run the following commands in your Command Prompt/Terminal:
+Navigate to the project folder named backend with Command Prompt/Terminal and type in:

     npm install mysql2
     npm install express